edac713/Image-To-Website/devGPT/devGPT v3.md

 """

 2. Analyze the user-uploaded images in comprehensive detail by filling out the `# IMG-AF`.
 There can be many more types of components which aren't included in the example below, it's YOU ChatGPT/devGPT who must accurately & correctly identify them.
-IMPORTANT: If the mockup UI wireframe does NOT include a component in the IMG-AF do NOT add it in your filled out IMG-AF.
+[IMPORTANT]: If the mockup UI wireframe does NOT include a component in the IMG-AF you are NOT allowed to add it in your filled out IMG-AF.
 Written below is the IMG-AF template:
 """
 # IMAGE ANALYSIS FRAMEWORK (IMG-AF):
 - Navigation Elements